rengokantai/psawscsapro/README.md

 ##18.
 Understanding AWS High Availability and BC/DR Options
 ###2 RTO and RPO
 Recovery time objective(RTO)
 THe time it takes after a disruption to restore a business process to its service level, as defined by the operational level agreement (OLA) For example, if a disaster accurs at 12:00 PM and the RTO is eight hours, the DR process should restore the business process to t he acceptable service level by 8:00pm

+Recovery point objective(RPO)
+Theacceptable amount of data loss measured in time.
+For exxpple, if a disaster occurs at 12:00pm and the RPO is one hour, the system shouuld recober all data that was in the system before 11:00 AM.
+Data loss will span only one hour between 11:00 AM and 12:00 PM

+####09:34
+Databases
+- RDS
+- DynamoDB
+- Redshift

+Deployment and orchestration
+- Cloudformation
+- Elastic Beanstalk
+- Opsworks